breqdev/breq.dev/src/writing/chemicals.md

 title: The Problem That Needs Fixing Is With The Chemicals In My Brain
 date: 2021-10-04
 description: |
     Sertraline tablets are a prescription medication used to treat Major Depressive Disorder, OCD, Panic Disorder, PTSD, and Social Anxiety Disorder.
-It is important to talk with your healthcare provider about the risks of treating depression and also the risks of not treating it.
+It is important to talk with your healthcare provider about the risks of treating depression and also the risks of not treating it...
 pdf: /pdfs/chemicals.pdf
+content:
+    - depression
+    - suicide
+    - gender dysphoria
 ---

 # i. selective serotonin reuptake inhibitor